 Mitzy Oobagooma and Robyn Mungullu painting visitors with ceremonial ochre

 Dambimangari Traditional Owners have cultural responsibilities across all of their traditional land and sea country.
-Abiding by this Code of Conduct will help visitors to respect the wishes of Traditional Owners and their country.
-This Dambimangari website (inclusive of this Code of Conduct) is noted on the Transit Permit issued for access to Aboriginal Reserves in Dambimangari country.
+Abiding by this Code of Conduct will help visitors to respect the wishes of Traditional Owners.
+This Dambimangari website (inclusive of Code of Conduct) is noted on the Transit Permit issued for access to Dambimangari country.
 Key elements of the Code of Conduct are listed below:

 There are two current Traditional Owner operated accredited tour companies on Dambimangari country: